ITHelpDec/CPP-Concurrency-in-Action/Chapter 04 - Synchronising concurrent operations/README.md

 * the use of `this` within a `std::condition_variable::wait` capture list when dealing with classes
 * lambda notation over function pointers / casting to avoid member-function overload ambiguity when using threads

+A suggestion from the author is that if the waiting thread is going to wait only once for a condition to return `true` (i.e. a one-off), then a `std::condition_variable` might not be the best tool for the job - `std::future` might be more appropriate.

+#
+### `std::future`

 #
 ### ...work in progress